francescogerardomarra/its/modulo27/28_json.md

 - `$schema` (optional): Specifies the version of JSON Schema being used.
 - `$id` (optional): A unique identifier for the schema.
-- `type`: Defines the expected type of the JSON data (e.g., object, array, string, number).
+- `type`: Defines the expected type of the JSON data (e.g. object, array, string, number).
 - `properties`: Defines the structure and constraints of an object’s properties.
 - `required`: Lists the required properties that must be present.
 - `additionalProperties`: Specifies whether extra properties are allowed.